Jennifer Mizrahi

 During her career representing public entities, Jennifer has acquired extensive experience in many facets of municipal law, including land use planning, environmental analysis, annexation proceedings, contract negotiations, public works, prevailing wage compliance, Proposition 218, eminent domain, and sales and property tax measures.

 Jennifer is also one of the leaders in cannabis law regulation, having the distinct pleasure to represent the City of Desert Hot Springs from stem to stern in the cannabis arena.
-Jennifer worked with elected officials to solidify their ideas and was a key player in creating a highly regulated and developer-friendly space where the cannabis industry flourished.
-To that end, Jennifer drafted all ordinances, regulations, policies, and procedures and oversaw the legal aspects of the regulatory field.
-Jennifer also worked with representatives at the State level providing input on State cannabis regulations, often being asked to give real-life experience on policies and procedures.
+Jennifer works with elected officials to solidify their ideas and is a key player in creating a highly regulated and developer-friendly space where the cannabis industry flourishes.
+To that end, Jennifer drafts all ordinances, regulations, policies, and procedures and oversees the legal aspects of the regulatory field.
+Jennifer also works with representatives at the State level providing input on State cannabis regulations, often being asked to give real-life experience on policies and procedures.
 Further, Jennifer was instrumental in working with several public agencies, including CalFire and water districts, to effectively develop a comprehensive inter-agency cannabis regulatory structure within the County of Riverside.
-Most importantly, Jennifer oversaw the implementation of the City Council’s zero-tolerance stance on non-compliant cannabis activity.
+Most importantly, Jennifer oversees the implementation of the City Council’s zero-tolerance stance on non-compliant cannabis activity.

 Education & Admissions